Blake0501/odin-recipes/README.md

 # odin-recipes
-The first project in the odin project.
-This is a recipe websites to show my HTML and CSS skills currently.
-Made on 7/24/23
+The first project within the odin project curriculum.
+This is a simple recipe website to show my current HTML skill as of 7/24/23.
+By the end of the project I should have a website that looks very simple but has the functionality to show multiple different recipes and contain hyperlinks to move to the other recipes.